6 Sleep Strategies For Back Pain Sufferers

 If you cant lie on your back for long then try sleeping on your side and use a pillow between your knees to adjust your body position and improve the alignment of your spine.
 If you roll onto your back once you’ve fallen asleep on your side, and this causes pain, tuck a pillow behind your back to prevent you from rolling backwards.

-side all the time as this can lead to muscle imbalances and increased pain, try and make sure to sleep on both sides equally.
+Try and avoid sleeping on the same side all the time as this can lead to muscle imbalances and increased pain, try and make sure to sleep on both sides equally.

 How does this position help?
 Sleeping on your side alone won’t make you feel better.
 It’s using the pillow between your knees that’s the trick.
 The pillow will keep your hips, pelvis, and spine in better alignment.